Chain complex reduction via fast digraph traversal: Choice of ordering

 To meaningfully reduce $C_\ast$, we must create as many red entries like in (\ref{(6)}), as few situations like in example \ref{3.1.exp}\,$(a)$, and as few zig-zag paths like in (\ref{(7)}) (i.e. new entries in $C'_\ast$) as possible.
 This is achieved in two steps:

-Performing (\ref{(9)}) for $a\!=\!0$ and $b\!=\!1$ by comparing just $r_2$ produces a complex, in which every matrix has the form (\ref{(7)}).
-Similarly, applying (\ref{(8)}) by comparing just $c_2$ produces a complex, in which every matrix has the form (\ref{(10)}) below (white area are zeros, gray area and dashed lines are any entries, full lines are nonzeros, invertible red entries are members of $\mathcal{M}_\leq$).
-Further comparing $r_i,\ldots$ (resp. $c_j,\ldots$) means permuting the rows (columns) in the dark gray area of (\ref{(7)}) (resp. (\ref{(10)})).
+We can use only certain $r_i$ or $c_i$ and in a different sequence.
+For any ordered set $I\!\subseteq\!\{0,1,2,3\}$, let (\ref{(8)})$_{I}$ and (\ref{(9)})$_{I,a,b}$ denote the procedures (\ref{(8)}) and (\ref{(9)}) in which we compare lexicographically the corresponding $c_i$ and $r_i$ for $i\!\in\!I$.
+Performing (\ref{(9)})$_{\{1\},0,1}$, i.e. comparing only $r_1$, produces a complex, in which every matrix has the form (\ref{(7)}).
+Similarly, applying (\ref{(8)})$_{\{1\}}$, i.e. comparing only $c_1$, produces a complex, in which every matrix has the form (\ref{(10)}) below: white area are zeros, gray area and dashed lines are any entries, full lines are nonzeros, invertible red entries are members of $\mathcal{M}_\leq$.
+Further comparing the other $r_i$ (resp. $c_i$) means permuting the rows (columns) in the dark gray area of (\ref{(7)}) (resp. (\ref{(10)})).
 As an illustration, notice that in examples \ref{2.3.exp}, the second ordering of the chain complex for the projective plane has the form (\ref{(7)}).
-If we apply (\ref{(8)}) and then (\ref{(9)}) for $a\!=\!0$ and $b\!=\!1$, then (\ref{(9)}) will not be reordering matrices of the form (\ref{(10)}), since it changes $\partial_k$ as well as $\partial_{k-1}$.
-However, if we apply (\ref{(8)}) and then (\ref{(9)}) for $a\!=\!\{0,1\}$ and $b\!=\!2$, then (\ref{(9)}) receives as input the form (\ref{(10)}).
-If we want to maximize the size of $\mathcal{M}_\leq$, we order w.r.t. $(c_1,c_2,c_4)$ and $(r_1,r_2,r_4)$.
-If we want to minimize the density of matrices in $C'_\ast$, we order w.r.t. $(c_1,c_2,c_3)$ and $(r_1,r_2,r_3)$.
-Note however, that this does not always produce the desired result, since (\ref{(9)}) orders only half of the matrices, and may mess up the other half.
+Notice that if we apply (\ref{(8)})$_{\{1\}}$ and (\ref{(9)})$_{\{1\},a,1}$, then the latter will not be reordering matrices necessarily of the form (\ref{(10)}), since it changes $\partial_k$ as well as $\partial_{k-1}$.
+However, if we apply (\ref{(8)})$_{\{1\}}$ and (\ref{(9)})$_{\{1\},a,2}$, then the latter always starts with the form (\ref{(10)}).
+In other words, we reorder the columns in all matrices, but reorder rows in only half of the matrices, to have control over the structure of the input.